michielbdejong/snickers/README.md

 sudo cp example/index.html /data/domains/test.com/lamp/www-content/
-curl -kI https://test.com/ # you should see a 200 OK response sudo docker ps # a container named 'test.com' should be running
+curl -kI https://test.com/ # you should see a 200 OK response sudo docker ps # a container named 'test.com' should be running sudo docker exec -i -t test.com /bin/bash # you can go into the container and run `ls /data/ ; mysqldump --all-databases > /data/dump.sql`
 ````

 # Requirements